ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

 {:important: .important}
 {:deprecated: .deprecated}

-# Component and feature details
+# Component and feature details for VMware multizone instances
 {: #mcv-archi-comp}

 ## VMware vSphere configuration
 {: #mcv-archi-comp-vsphere}

-The following information describes the configuration design for enabling {{site.data.keyword.cloud}} for VMware Mission Critical Workloads.
+The following information describes the configuration design for enabling {{site.data.keyword.cloud}} for VMware® multizone instances.

 1. High Availability and host monitoring is enabled.
-  * Host failure response: Restart VMs
+  * Host failure response - Restart VMs
-  * Host isolation: Power off and restart VMs
+  * Host isolation - Power off and restart VMs
-  * Default VM Restart Priority: Highest
+  * Default VM Restart Priority - Highest
-2. Distributed Resource Scheduler: Fully automated.
+2. Distributed Resource Scheduler - Fully automated.
 3. Resource Cluster (vSAN Stretched Cluster) Admission Control
-  * Reserved CPU capacity: 50%
+  * Reserved CPU capacity - 50%
-  * Reserved Memory capacity: 50%
+  * Reserved Memory capacity - 50%
-  * Performance degradation VMs tolerate: 100%
+  * Performance degradation VMs tolerate - 100%
 4. Resource Cluster (vSAN Stretched Cluster) Host Groups and VM Groups
   * Create a Host Group for Site A and a host group for Site B. Add the correct hosts into each group.
   * Create a VM Group for Site A and a VM Group for Site B. Add the correct VMs into each group.